slideflow/slideflow/docs-source/source/training.rst

 - **trainable_layers** - number of layers available for training, other layers will be frozen.
 If 0, all layers are trained
 - **L2_weight** - if provided, adds L2 regularization to all layers with this weight
 - **dropout** - dropout, used for post-convolutional layer.
-- **augment** - whether to augment data with random flipping/rotating during training
+- **augment** - Image augmentations to perform, including flipping/rotating and random JPEG compression.
+Please see :class:`slideflow.model.HyperParameters` for more details.

 If you are using a continuous variable as an outcome measure, be sure to use a linear loss function.
 Linear loss functions can be viewed in ``slideflow.model.HyperParameters._LinearLoss``, and all available loss functions are in ``slideflow.model.HyperParameters._AllLoss``.